-Guest provided – bring your own headlamps, flashlights and/or enclosed gas or candle lanterns.
+Guest provided – bring your own headlamps, flashlights, and/or enclosed lanterns.
 No open flames, please.

 Guest provided – bring your own portable camp stove, pots, dishes, and utensils.
 For safety, please use stoves outdoors whenever possible.

 No potable supply.
-In winter: melt snow.
-In summer: haul in water or treat pond water.
+In winter: melt and treat snow.
+In summer: treat pond or stream water.

 None; cell coverage spotty.

 Driving directions are supplied when you make your reservation.
 If you do not have a reservation, please respect the privacy of guests and do not go to the camps.
 There is a small parking area for two vehicles per cabin at the trail that leads one tenth of a mile in to the camps.
-The parking area is plowed in winter.
 The camps parking area is for overnight guests with reservations only.
 A public parking lot for day-use is located 0.5 miles north of the camps on the right at the Moose Mountain and Wheeler Pond Trailhead.